Five Christmas gifts you can give to help someone else

 “Many people have rolled into this time of year feeling more lonely, isolated and disconnected than ever, having endured one crisis after another.”

-On Christmas Day, the chapel will host its annual Christmas street party for up to 800 people in Sydney’s Kings Cross.
-The event begins with a morning service and breakfast followed by a seated Christmas lunch in Oxford Street, then live music and face painting.
+On Christmas Day, the chapel will host its annual Christmas street party for up to 1,000 people in Sydney’s Kings Cross.
+The event begins with a morning service and breakfast followed by a seated Christmas lunch on Hughes Street, then live music and face painting.

 “This celebration is more important this year than ever, considering many people have lost loved ones during the pandemic,” Reverend Owen says.